AVINASH05T/EXPERIMENT-NO--05-INTERFACING-ANALOG-OUTPUT-SERVO-MOTOR-WITH-ARDUINO-/README.md

+# EXPERIMENT NO:05
-# EXPERIMENT NO 05 INTERFACING ANALOG OUTPUT SERVO MOTOR WITH ARDUINO
+# INTERFACING ANALOG OUTPUT SERVO MOTOR WITH ARDUINO
+## DATE:01-04-2024
-# NAME: AVINASH T
+## NAME: AVINASH T
-# ROLL NO: 212223230026
+## ROLL NO: 212223230026
-# DEPT: ARTIFICIAL INTELLIGENCE AND DATA SCIENCE
+## DEPT: ARTIFICIAL INTELLIGENCE AND DATA SCIENCE
-# DATE: 14.03.2023
 ### AIM
 To interface an Analog output (servo motor) and modify the angular displacement of the servo using PWM signal .
 COMPONENTS REQUIRED: